 Our Flora and Fauna ribbon stacks are a mixture of patterns from several Renaissance Ribbons designers in a variety of widths (1½” and ⅝” on the Flora bag and 1½” and ⅜” on the Fauna bag).
 You can always count on Renaissance Ribbons to have the most beautiful collections from top designers.
 We added several colors of Renaissance Ribbons‘ beautiful 1″ French Grosgrain Ribbon.
 Can you spot the furry fauna in the photo above?

 You’ll notice we used pins to hold our ribbons in place.
-Another option would be to apply a little basting glue or strips of fabric adhesive tape, such as Dritz® Res Q Tape, to the wrong side of the ribbon.
+Another option would be to apply a little basting glue or strips of fabric adhesive tape to the wrong side of the ribbon.
 Read and follow the manufacturer’s instructions and test to make sure the ribbon can be easily stitched without the adhesive gumming up the needle.
 Some adhesives are not meant to be sewn through.

 Each bag finishes at approximately 8″ wide x 9″ tall, excluding the fringe.